Destroyed property claims forms are available in the Assessor’s Office or from the Department of Revenue.

-The Washington State Department of Revenue has approved the Assessor’s Office plan to transition to an Annual Real Property Revaluation program.
-Annually, 1/6th of the county will be inspected and all property will be statistically revalued.
-The current annual inspection area for revaluation in 2015 is Cycle Area 6 (see inspection area map, quick view, or detailed view).
-It includes portions or all of the North Shore of Lake Whatcom, Silver Beach, Barkley, Emerald Lake, Bakerview, Cordata, and Birchwood Neighborhoods, including Marietta, Sandy Point, and the Lummi Peninsula.
+The Washington State Department of Revenue has approved the Assessor’s Office’s Annual Real Property Revaluation program.
+Annually, 1/6th of the county will be physically inspected and the whole county will be statistically revalued.
+The current annual physical inspection area for revaluation in 2020, for property taxes in 2021, is Cycle Area 5 (see inspection area map, quick view, or detailed view).
+It includes portions of downtown Bellingham, Lettered Streets, Eldridge, Columbia, Sunnyland, Roosevelt, Geneva and Sudden Valley.

-The 2015 Assessment Roll has been certified and delivered to the County Treasurer.
-The 2015 Order of Levy is summarized in the Levy Year in Review.
+The Tax Year Assessment Roll has been certified and delivered to the County Treasurer.

 Maintain the integrity of a professional property tax administration.
 Equitably list and establish taxable value for all real and taxable personal property in the county, used to distribute tax responsibility.
 Deliver irrefutable excellence in customer service.

 Established by state constitution and laws, directed by the Department of Revenue, the Assessor´s Office: